EinWesen/quicksnippit-sublime-plugin/README.md

 * Get the snippet contents
 * Loop through all selections
-    * Split the selection by a delimiter and assing it to variables
+    * Split the selection by a delimiter and assign it to variables
-    * Pass the snippet content to expand_variables with the create dvariables as a dictinary
+    * Pass the snippet content to expand_variables with the created variables as a dictinary
     * Replace the selection with the result

 While this works well (for me ;]), it also has the following caveats: